Grain-free Berry Pop-Tarts

 Instructions

-• Add the cassava flour and salt to a food processor.
-Chop the cold butter up into 1/4" thick chunks and add them to the food processor.
+- Add the cassava flour and salt to a food processor.
+Cut the cold butter up into 1/4" thick chunks and add them to the food processor.

-• Transfer the dough onto a lightly floured piece of parchment paper.
+- Transfer the dough onto a lightly floured piece of parchment paper.
 Form the dough into a ball and split the dough in half.
+If the dough still seems too crumbly at this point, add little sprays of cold water to the dough until it comes together.

-• Working with one half of the dough, gently press the dough into a thick rectangle.
+- Working with one half of the dough, gently press the dough into a thick rectangle.
 Use a lightly floured rolling pin to roll the dough into a rectangle that is 8"x10".
-Use your hands to straighten out the edges and make them smooth.
+Use your hands to straighten out the edges and make them straight.

 Where to Find the Ingredients